In Search, you can use Layers to target specific properties and remove any properties that you don't want included in your search.

-We know that if a person doesn't have enough equity, they aren't eligible to sell.
+We also know that if a person doesn't have enough equity, they probably aren't eligible to sell.
 To filter based on equity, set the Home Equity layer minimum to 250,000.
 When you click Apply, more ineligible blue dots will disappear.

 For more information on the available layers, visit the Remine Filters and Layers article.